core-wg/senml-spec/draft-ietf-core-senml.md

-Because time values up to 2**28 are used for presenting time relative to "now" and Time and Base Time are added together, care must be taken to ensure that the sum does not inadvertently become greater than 2**28 (i.e., absolute time) when relative time was intended to be used.
+Because time values up to 2**28 are used for presenting time relative to "now" and Time and Base Time are added together, care must be taken to ensure that the sum does not inadvertently reach 2**28 (i.e., absolute time) when relative time was intended to be used.

 Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the